 • pi+4(v16)=pi+3(v8)+pi+3(v8)2+ζi8·pi+3(v8)pi+3(v8)2·v8

-as you can see, this requires 16 evaluations of p_{i} at v, v, ω4v, ω4v, ω8v, ω8v, ω83v, ω83v, ω16v, ω16v, ω163v, ω163v, ω165v, ω165v, ω7v, ω7v.
+As you can see, this requires 16 evaluations of p_{i} at v, v, ω4v, ω4v, ω8v, ω8v, ω83v, ω83v, ω16v, ω16v, ω163v, ω163v, ω165v, ω165v, ω7v, ω7v.

 TODO: reconcile with constants used for elements and inverses chosen in subgroups of order 2i (the ωs)